Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 $time, clk, reset, A, B, SUM);

-Summary of practical tips
+Summary of Practical Tips

-• Insert in testbenches to visualize progress
+• Place $display in the test bench to visualize progress

-• Use conditions to filter logs
+• Use conditional branches to refine logs

-6. Applications of Display Control (Pixel/Text/Image Output)
+6. Display-Control Applications (Pixel/Text/Image Display)

-Example 1: Displaying color bars
+Example 1: Displaying Color Bars

 always @(posedge clk) begin

-if (h_counter < 100) rgb <= 24'hFF0000; // Red
+if (h_counter < 100) rgb <= 24'hFF0000; // red

-else if (h_counter < 200) rgb <= 24'h00FF00; // Green
+else if (h_counter < 200) rgb <= 24'h00FF00; // green

-else if (h_counter < 300) rgb <= 24'h0000FF; // Blue
+else if (h_counter < 300) rgb <= 24'h0000FF; // blue

-else rgb <= 24'h000000; // Black
+else rgb <= 24'h000000; // black

 end

-Example 2: Displaying text
+Example 2: Text Display

 if (font_rom[char_code][y][x] == 1'b1)

-rgb <= 24'hFFFFFF; // White
+rgb <= 24'hFFFFFF; // white for display

 else